IBM/personas-llms-analysis/README.md

 # Localizing Persona Representations in LLMs
 We present a study on how and where personas – defined by distinct sets of human characteristics, values, and beliefs – are encoded in the representation space of large language models (LLMs).
 Using a range of dimension reduction and pattern recognition methods, we first identify the model layers that show the greatest divergence in encoding these representations.
 We then analyze the activations within a selected layer to examine how specific personas are encoded relative to others, including their shared and distinct embedding spaces.
 We find that, across multiple pre-trained decoder-only LLMs, the analyzed personas show large differences in representation space only within the final third of the decoder layers.
-We observe overlapping activations for specific ethical perspectives suggesting a degree of polysemy.
+We observe overlapping activations for specific ethical perspectives, suggesting a degree of polysemy.
 In contrast, political ideologies like conservatism and liberalism appear to be represented in more distinct regions.
-See more details in [ArXiV](https://arxiv.org/pdf/2505.24539)
+See more details in [ArXiV](https://arxiv.org/pdf/2505.24539).

 ![overview](./overview.png)